 In this regard, Muang Thai Life Assurance Public Company Limited (“Company”) has developed this Corporate Governance Framework as principles or guidelines for Board of Directors to supervise the Company in conducting the business with transparency, trustworthy, and responsibility to stakeholders.
 By concerning long-term benefits, the Company is fully aware that the Board of Directors is the key to providing business direction, core policies, and business strategies.
 The Board of Directors is responsible for ensuring that the Company has internal control process and mechanism, effective audit procedure, clear performance monitoring guideline as well as a distinct separation between the functions of governance and those of management.
 In addition, subcommittees are appointed to support the Board of Directors by considering essential issues of the Company in various aspects and ensuring that the Company conducts the business with stability, transparency, and responsibility to insured and stakeholders, and eventually achieves business sustainability.

-“Executive” means the manager or the first four top-ranking executives after the manager level as well as all other 4th ranking equivalent, and accounting or finance executives of department executive level and up.
+4) Executive means a manager or the first four top-ranking executive after the manager level as well as all other 4th ranking equivalent, and accounting or finance executives of department executive level and up.

 The Board of Directors has also appointed the following subcommittees to support its duties.